loda-lang/loda-lang.github.io/install.markdown

   -H <number>          Number of mining hours (default: unlimited)
 ```

-## Updating LODA
+## Upgrading LODA

-To install updates, run `loda update`.
+To upgrade to the latest version, run `loda upgrade`.
 If you want to change installation parameters later, run `loda setup`.